digitalcolony/cat-trick/README.md

 I am using Zapier to trigger a site build on Netlify when the Google Form is submitted.
 This lets me use the Astro static site generation.
 Originally, I used the server-side option with the netlify adaptor, but it was too slow.

+## 2 versions

+CatGroups.astro was used in the initial Server Side version.

+CatListbyData.jsx is the client side React version that allows for infinite scrolling.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.